-Apart from CDI-defined lifecycle events, Weld also offers enriched obcontainer lifecycle event - WeldAfterBeanDiscovery.
-Compared javax.enterprise.inject.spi.AfterBeanDiscovery, it adds one extra method - addInterceptor().
-This method works in the same way as the aforementioned Section 16.2.1, "Configurators", you get back an InterceptorConfigurator instance, where you can set all the desired data.
+Apart from CDI-defined lifecycle events, Weld also offers enriched observable container lifecycle event - WeldAfterBeanDiscovery.
+Compared to javax.enterprise.inject.spi.AfterBeanDiscovery, it adds one extra method - addInterceptor().
+This method works in the same way as the aforementioned Configurators; you get back an InterceptorConfigurator instance, where you can set all the desired data.
 The interceptor is created automatically, once the methods exits and the configurator instance is not reusable.
 But if you need to create several interceptors, you can simply request several configurator instances.
 Here is a code snippet to demonstrate the idea: